Follow us :

 While walking out on the street, have you ever added your wrapper or empty to-go cup to an already existing pile of garbage when no trash cans were present?
 It would seem like a reasonable act, since there’s already garbage there anyway… Right?

-This line of thought is applicable with almost any type of scenario involving dirt or vandalism.
-This is more often called, “The Broken Window Theory”.
-This is a scenario in which a house with broken windows is more likely to have more broken windows because it would be deemed to have nothing to lose as it is.
-The main concept is that when something is tainted by an unresolved impurity, more of the same impurities are likely to occur.
+This line of thought is known as “The Broken Window Theory”.
+According to the theory, a house with a broken window has a higher chance of getting more windows broken than a house without any broken windows.
+The underlying concept is that when something is already tainted by an unresolved impurity, more of the same impurities are likely to occur.

 Just like broken windows, vandalized walls tend to be targets for even more vandalism.
 If an area is perceived as neglected, some people will also imply that they have permission to vandalize the area.
 Once graffiti has been painted on a wall and is allowed to remain, other vandals will think it’s a place for their tagging too.
 Once more graffiti is added, a quick paint job on the surface may not be enough.
 Vandals have tagged it – now it’s considered theirs to keep tagging.

 Understandably, home or building owners may be reluctant to paint over graffiti immediately because of the expense.
 You might think that an immediate paint job will cost you more in the long run because the vandals will only come back.
 In actuality, removing the evidence of vandalism dramatically helps with graffiti prevention.
 By immediately painting over graffiti, vandals will be prevented from developing a perception of abandonment and the permission implied with it.
 They will also recognize that their efforts for expression will not last long if placed on your walls and keep walking.